chasingrelativity/chasingrelativity.github.io/_posts/2017-06-26-relativity-confirmed.md

 Reference photos were taken in the night sky of the original positions of the stars predicted to be close to the Sun at the time of the May 1919 eclipse (Hyades cluster) in January and February 1919.
 In time for the May 29 1919 solar eclipse, Sir Arthur Eddington journeyed to the remote island of Principe, off the west costal of Africa.
 A backup team was sent to Sobral, Brazil.

-Once the data was analyised, it was concluded that Einstein's calculations matched what was observed.
+Once the data was analysed, it was concluded that Einstein's calculations matched what was observed.
 Eddington announced his findings on November 6 1919 and Einstein's breakthrough theory was finally given the recognition it deserved.

 ![Eclipse Negative](/img/1919_eclipse_negative.jpg)
 *Photo: Royal Society of London<br/>Negative of the 1919 solar eclipse taken from the report of Sir Arthur Eddington.
 Eddington highlighted the stars he used in the comparison with horizontal marks; these can be seen at 2 o’clock on the image.*